HamidSherz/ecommerce-sales-analysis/README.md

 | **Customer Lifetime Value (CLV)** | £860.37           |

 ## Conclusion and Recommendations
-Based on the analysis, the following recommendations were made:
+Based on the analysis, the following conclusions were drawn:
+- **Sales Trends**: Nov/Dec saw significant peaks and stable sales from May to August.
+- **Top Products**: Regency Cakestand and similarly priced items drove high sales.
+- **Customer Behavior**: High-value customers peak in Nov/Dec with strong contributions from the UK and Germany.
+- **KPIs**: Retention rates and CLV are stable and increasing, respectively.

+**Actionable Recommendations**
-- **Optimize Inventory Management**: Adjust inventory levels to align with identified seasonal sales trends.
+1. **Optimize Inventory for Peaks**: Adjust inventory levels to align with high sales periods in Nov/Dec.
-- **Enhance Customer Retention**: Implement targeted campaigns and improve loyalty programs.
-- **Increase Customer Lifetime Value (CLV)**: Focus on cross-selling and upselling strategies.
-- **Investigate Sales Fluctuations**: Explore reasons behind significant sales spikes and drops.
+2. **Refine Marketing Tactics**: Focus marketing efforts on underperforming months and regions.
+3. **Enhance Customer Engagement**: Develop targeted strategies for high-value customers during peak periods.

+**Areas for Further Investigation**
+1. **Seasonal Correlations**: Investigate the factors driving seasonal sales peaks.
+2. **Product Profitability**: Analyze profitability trends for products with unique sales patterns.
+3. **AOV Variations**: Investigate variations in Average Order Value (AOV) among high-value customers across different regions to optimize pricing and promotional strategies.

 ### Screenshots and Visualizations
 ![](Tableau_visuals/image_sales_trends.JPG)